rootstrap/tech-guides/kotlin/README.md

 ```

 #### also
-Receive 'it' as an instance of the object, return the same context as result,
+Receive 'it' as an instance of the object and return the same context as result.
-should be used to execute a code after a creation of the object or parameters
+It should be used to execute a code after a creation of the object or parameters
 assignations:

 ```